 How is the current pandemic affecting business from a technology leadership and human perspective?
 Listen to the CIO Exchange podcast with Angel MedFlight Chief Development Officer Paul Green and VMware CIO and Chief Digital Transformation Officer Bask Iyer.Listen to the Podcast

-The Angel MedFlight team selected VMware Workspace ONE to provide employees with simple, secure access to key applications, regardless of where those employees are located.
+When it was time to strengthen business continuity, the Angel MedFlight team selected VMware Workspace ONE digital workspaces.
+Workspace ONE provides employees with simple, secure access to key applications, regardless of where those employees are located.
 “For all of our employees who are working from home right now, you would never know that they aren’t sitting in the office,” says Green.

 The Workspace ONE deployment also helps the company support legacy aviation applications without worrying about compatibility with the latest operating systems.
 “We run older aviation-based applications on virtual servers we built using VMware technology,” says Green.
 “We can avoid installing those applications on individual workstations, and employees can connect to the applications easily—they don’t even have to think about how they’re connecting.”